BrainTrainUK Infection Control Policy & Coronavirus (COVID-19) Pandemic

 There is also a risk of transmission from client to client through contact with objects such as electrodes, furniture, door knobs.

-There is a further risk that we may need to suspend services with no notice either because government advice changes, practitioner(s) become ill, our premises is shut because of infection or government direction, a practitioner decides to suspend their practice, or other reasons beyond our control and possibly beyond prediction.
+There is a further risk that we may need to suspend services with no notice either because government advice changes, practitioner(s) become ill, our premises is shut because of infection or government direction, a practitioner decides to suspend their practice, or other reasons beyond our control or prediction.

 We can reduce the risk of the impact of spreading the virus by: